So you want to start Locs? Well, Finger Coils/ comb coils form a great base for starter Locs and you’ll learn how to do them in this article.

 Storytime: I started my first set of Locs at a professional who used Black Gel.
 Up to a year after having my Locs the base was still not strong and no matter how much I washed my hair, I somehow still felt like I had gunk in it.

 Also, I had to wash my hair a week after installing the coils because I kept having flakes from the black gel.
 I mean think about it, when you use gel in your hair, do you get flakes when it dries or stays in for too long?
 Yes, you do.
-Which means starting Locs with Gel is not a good idea.
+This means starting Locs with Gel is not a good idea.
 Another product I don’t recommend is Jamaican Mango and Lime.
 This among many other products will cause build up in your Locs.

 Read Next: Why I no longer use Jamaican Mango and Lime.